prunbun/Exchange/README.md

     - The client's market data consumer must now recognize if it has missed any updates on the UDP multicast.
 If so, it must now subscribe to the snapshot stream to recreate its order books from scratch.
 As one might expect, this is expensive, but necessary (for most client strategies).
     - The trading engine now computes 'features' from the 'signals' provided by the market, which may include metrics such as projected market price, trade-volume ratios etc.
     - The trade engine doesn't directly place trades, instead, it depends on the logic provided from a quantitative trading strategy file, which instead manages the PositionKeeper, RiskManager, and OrderManager classes
+    - The RiskManager currently has thresholds on values like `max_position` , `trade_size`, etc. that can be specified from the command-line for each client instance, customizable for each instrument.

 ### Implementing a New Trading Strategy